 Most genetically modified (GM or genetically engineered) corn ends up as ingredients in processed food or as animal feed.

-- Over 80% of the grain corn grown in Canada is GM.
+- 88% of the grain corn grown in Canada is GM.

 - There is only a very small amount of GM sweet corn grown in Canada and the US.

 - There is no GM popcorn on the market.

 Genetically modified corn is engineered to be toxic to particular insects.
 The GM technology transforms the corn plant into a pesticide.
 The toxin, the soil bacteria Bacillus thuringiensis or Bt, is expressed in every cell of the plant including the corn kernels.
 If certain insect pests, try to eat the corn, they will die.
 The Bt toxin attaches to receptors in the gut of some insects, rupturing the gut and killing the insect.
 All of the Bt insect-resistant corn sold in Canada is now also herbicide tolerant.

 Mexico bans GM corn and glyphosate – January 2024

 The Government of Mexico has ordered a ban on using genetically modified corn for the flour used to make traditional foods like tortilla, ordered a phase-out of GM corn for processed food and animal feed, ordered that all authorizations for GM corn be revoked, and ordered a phase-out of the use of the herbicide glyphosate.
 Mexico is largely self-sufficient in white corn used to make the country’s staple tortillas, but depends on imports of mostly GM yellow corn from the United States for livestock feed.
 The US government, backed by the Canadian government is challenging the Mexican GM corn ban via the Canada-US-Mexico trade agreement (CUSMA).